paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-003-forests-forest-service-reforestation-management.md

 (3) shall have its principal offices in the Washington, D.C. metropolitan area; and

-(4) shall at all times maintain a designated agent in the District of Columbia authorized to accept service of process for the Foundation.
+(4) shall at all times maintain a designated agent in the District of Columbia authorized to accept notice or service of process for the Foundation.

-**(b) Notice and service of process** The serving of notice to, or service of process upon, the agent required under this paragraph,11 So in original.
-Probably should be “this section,”. or mailed to the business address of such agent, shall be deemed as service upon or notice to the Foundation.
+**(b) Notice and service of process** The serving of notice to, or service of process upon, the agent required by subsection (a)(4), or mailed to the business address of such agent, shall be deemed as service upon or notice to the Foundation.

 **(c) Seal** The Foundation shall have an official seal selected by the Board which shall be judicially noticed.